kmkz/BOSS.github.io/index.md

 ---

 ### **Get Started Today!**
-At **BOSS**, we are committed to helping you safeguard your digital assets.
-Reach out to us today and take the first step toward securing your business.
+<p style="text-align: center; color: #f1f1f1;">At **BOSS**, we are committed to helping you safeguard your digital assets.
+Reach out to us today and take the first step toward securing your business.<p>

 ---